 In the hidden Bulkhead Hollow Fleye, Conrad Botes discovers the fly of his salty dreams.
 Here’s why.

-When it comes to fly tying, I’m a bit old school in the sense that I try to resist new fads and tying styles for as long as I can.
-One could argue that the reason for this is that I don’t see the need to replace a pattern that has already proven successful.
+When it comes to fly tying, I’m a bit old school.
+I try to resist new fads and tying styles for as long as I can.
+One could argue that I don’t see the need to replace a pattern that has already proven successful.
 Or maybe I’m just lazy.
-Mostly I succeed with this approach, but every now and again the temptation is just too big and I give in.
+Mostly I succeed with this approach.
+But every now and again the temptation is just too big and I give in.